AppImageCommunity/pkg2appimage/README.md

 The preferred channel of communication for general questions and remarks is our forum and mailing list at http://discourse.appimage.org/.

-There is also the #AppImage IRC channel on irc.freenode.net - please stay in there for at least 48 hours because we are not all in the same timezone.
+There is also the #AppImage IRC channel on irc.libera.chat - please stay in there for at least 48 hours because we are not all in the same timezone.

 ## Donations